QuantV2X: A Fully Quantized Multi-Agent System for Cooperative Perception: Discussions of technical designs in QuantV2X

 \textbf{Question:} Can we do 2-bit quantization?

-\textbf{Answer:} We did not include 2-bit quantization experiments because such extreme precision reduction is impractical for safety-critical V2X cooperative perception.
+\textbf{Answer:} We did not incorporate 2-bit quantization into QuantV2X because such extreme precision reduction is impractical for safety-critical V2X cooperative perception, as shown in Table~\ref{tab:2_bit_quant_performance}.
 Our experiments already show that even under INT4 weight quantization with INT8 activations, the system requires careful calibration and the proposed alignment module to recover accuracy close to full precision.
 Moving down to 2-bit precision leads to substantial quantization noise: feature distributions from heterogeneous agents become unstable, and small perturbations in BEV features propagate into large errors in detection and fusion.
 In multi-agent scenarios with sensor misalignment and communication latency, this error amplification becomes unacceptable.

 Moreover, 2-bit quantization is not well supported by mainstream inference engines such as TensorRT, making deployment on real-time edge platforms infeasible.
 Since QuantV2X is explicitly motivated by practical deployment, we focus on 8-bit settings, which balance efficiency and reliability.
-These settings already reduce system-level latency by ×3.2 while preserving up to 99.8\% of full-precision accuracy, demonstrating both feasibility and robustness without resorting to ultra-low bandwidths.
+These settings already reduce system-level latency by 3.2$\times$ while preserving up to 99.8\% of full-precision accuracy, demonstrating both feasibility and robustness without resorting to ultra-low bandwidths.